antarestupin/Accessible/README.md

 }
 ```

-The method `_validatePropertyValue()` returns a ConstraintViolationList, which `count()` should be equal to 0 if the value to check is ok with your property constraints.
+The method `_validatePropertyValue()` returns a ConstraintViolationList, which `count()` will equal 0 if the value to check is ok with your property constraints.

 ## Todo